AniruddhMukherjee/MultiModel_Translation_Project/README.md

 - Started Learning about streamlit
 - started finding good projects to make, to increase the knowledge of streamlit.
 - continued learning about the attention model.

-- Here is the finalised link : http://52.63.0.141/personalpage.html

 ## 1️⃣ week 2